yasuper8/angular-books-crud-lab/README.md

 1. Fork and clone this repo.
 2. Change directories into `angular-books-crud-lab`.
 3. Because we're using client-side routing, our Angular app will need a simple server running.
-Run `budo -P --host=localhost --open` from the Terminal to start a python server, and open your app in the browser.
+Run `python -m SimpleHTTPServer 3000` from the Terminal (inside your project directory).
+This starts a python server that knows to serve up your `index.html`!

 ### Tips